samschirmer/hatchbuck-ruby/README.md

+# Hatchbuck-Ruby

-# This is a very rudimentary gem for interfacing with the Hatchbuck API.
+This is a very rudimentary gem for interfacing with the Hatchbuck API.
 The currently supported calls are:

 - search for contact by contact id or email address
 - create a basic contact record (first/last names, email address)